warrendt/TechExcel-Migrate-Linux-workloads/resources/deployment/readme.md

-# Before Hands-on Lab Deployment Scripts
+# Lab Setup Deployment Scripts

 This directory contains the Lab setup deployment scripts for creating the required Azure Resources for this lab.